You can reverse diabetes, but you have to lose a lot of weight

 It’s more evidence that weight loss alone can control diabetes, which kills more than 70,000 Americans every year.

-“If this study shows that a low-calorie diet is an effective and practical way to put type 2 diabetes into remission, now and in the longer-term, it could completely transform the way type 2 diabetes is treated,” said Diabetes UK, which paid for and sponsored the study.
+“If this study shows that a low-calorie diet is an effective and practical way to put Type 2 diabetes into remission, now and in the longer-term, it could completely transform the way Type 2 diabetes is treated,” said Diabetes UK, a charity for people affected by diabetes that paid for and sponsored the study.

 “Bariatric surgery can achieve remission of diabetes in about three-quarters of people, but it is more expensive and risky, and is only available to a small number of patients,” said Roy Taylor of Britain’s Newcastle University, who helped lead the study.

-“The weight loss goals provided by this program are achievable for many people.”
+“The weight loss goals provided by this program are achievable for many people,” Taylor said.

-The British researchers recruited and tested nearly 300 people who agreed to be randomly assigned to a strict diet program, or the usual care, which includes weight loss counseling, but they stayed on their diabetes medications.
-Everyone was overweight and had been diagnosed with type 2 diabetes in the past 6 years
+The British researchers recruited and tested nearly 300 people who agreed to be randomly assigned to a strict diet program, or the usual care, which includes weight-loss counseling, but they stayed on their diabetes medications.
+Everyone was overweight and had been diagnosed with Type 2 diabetes in the past six years

 Half the patients went off all their diabetes and blood pressure medications and followed a strict diet.
 “The low-calorie diet of 800 calories a day is made up of four soups or shakes.
 These have all the essential vitamins and minerals,” Diabetes UK said.